 Some well-meaning friends or relatives may discourage criminal action and urge you to handle the problem yourself.
 However, domestic violence rarely ends without legal intervention.
 The laws regarding domestic violence are complex, and you need an attorney that specializes in these types of criminal cases.

-If you feel that you are a victim of domestic violence, or if you have been accused of domestic violence, take action and call Espronceda Law to schedule a free initial consultation.
+If you feel that you are a victim of domestic violence, or if you have been accused of domestic violence, take action and call Espronceda Law to schedule an initial consultation.
 Call our office at (210) 308-6600.